ned14/outcome/doc/src/content/tutorial/default-actions/udt-err.md

 +++
-title = "Policies"
+title = "User defined error types" description = ""
-description = "Specifying how to deal with incorrect usage e.g. retrieving a value when no value is present." weight = 60
+weight = 5
 +++

-Something the tutorial has not mentioned yet is what happens if your `EC` type is not an error code nor an error code enum.

 So, let us imagine a some user defined type (UDT) and some arbitrary error type: